Sleep, eat, repeat.

-This is a useful hobby to pick up in this dull and dreary time, because the bright colours and ‘wow factor’ of putting your ideas on paper can lift up your mood and energy almost instantly.
+This is a useful hobby to pick up in this dull and dreary time, because the bright colors and ‘wow factor’ of putting your ideas on paper can lift up your mood and energy almost instantly.

 Don’t have a journal or calligraphy pens at hand?

-Try bullet journalling on your tablet!
+Try bullet journaling on your tablet!